oicr-gsi/djerba/README.md

 ### Running

+There are two scripts to run Djerba:
+- [djerba.py](./src/bin/djerba.py) is general-purpose, and requires a correctly formatted Djerba config file.
+It can be used to generate Elba config; generate a cBioPortal reporting directory; or validate Djerba config before running.
+- [djerba_from_config.py](./src/bin/djerba_from_config.py) is a specialised script to generate Elba config from command-line arguments only, without the need for a config file.

-The [djerba.py](./src/bin/djerba.py) script is the main method of running Djerba.
-Run with `--help` for a full description of command-line options.
+Run either script with `--help` for a full description of command-line arguments and options.

-The script requires a config file in JSON format; it validates the file against a [JSON schema](https://json-schema.org/) before proceeding.
-The config schema is [input_schema.json](src/lib/djerba/data/input_schema.json).
-Example config files are in [src/test/data](src/test/data).

-`djerba.py` has three modes of operation:
-- `elba`: Write a JSON config file for Elba, for a given sample
-- `cbioportal`: Write a study directory for upload to a cBioPortal instance, for multiple samples
-- `validate`: Validate a Djerba config file and report any errors

 ## Repository Structure